dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 </details>

+You must connect your service user before setting up a dbt Cloud project, as the the service user's permissions determine which projects dbt Cloud can import.

 To connect the service user:
 1. An admin must first be signed into the service user's Azure DevOps account.